rifkichaplin/php-chatbot-jabber-transaksi-pulsa/README.md

 # PHP-Jabber-XMPP
-PHP Socket Jabber Client Library XMPPHP
+PHP Socket Jabber Client Library XMPPHP with MySql

-this script support when i'm using:
+this script support when i'm using: <br>
--CentOs 6.7
+-CentOs 6.7 <br>
 -php 5.3

 installation